BigOpe/M_pulcherrima_phenotype_prediction/README.md

+# Integrative Phenotypic and Genomic Analysis of *Metschnikowia pulcherrima*

+This repository contains the full computational workflow supporting the manuscript:

+**“Integrative Analysis of Phenotypic Traits and Genomic Features in *Metschnikowia pulcherrima* Using Machine Learning.”**

+The study integrates phenotypic trait profiling, exploratory genome annotation, and machine-learning-based phenotype–phenotype predictive modeling to characterize structured phenotypic relationships among 15 *M. pulcherrima* strains.

+---
 Structured Phenotypic Architecture and Functional Genomic Signatures in Metschnikowia pulcherrima This repository contains the complete analysis pipeline used in the study: